Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 There are plenty of cheaper delay pedals, but I haven’t seen anything that compares to the D-SEED.

-The reason the Flashback Mini wins for size is not only due to it’s tiny size, but thanks to TonePrint.
+The reason the Flashback Mini wins for lead tone is thanks to TonePrint.
 As explained earlier, TonePrint allows you to use an app on your smartphone or the editor on a PC/Mac and customize your delay settings.
-While the Flashback Mini doesn’t give you flexibility in terms of switching between different presets, you can create any delay you want in the TonePrint editor and save it to your pedal.
-So while there’s only three knobs and only one delay type available at a time, you have plenty of flexibility.
+While the Flashback Mini doesn’t give you flexibility in terms of switching between different presets, it does allow you to set the perfect delay you want in the TonePrint editor and save it to your pedal.
+So while there are only three knobs and only one delay type available at a time, you have plenty of flexibility.

 An Alternative Worth Considering